View of the Houston city skyline on a sunny day, with overlaid text that reads “#2 Most diverse large cities in America in 2025. - WalletHub.”

 4. Buy season tickets for the Houston Astros.

-5. Check out the year-round exhibitions at the NASA Space Center.
+5. Check out the year-round exhibitions at the Space Center Houston.

-6. Escape to Hermann Park and Buffalo Bayou for greenspace.
+6. Escape to Hermann Park and Buffalo Bayou for a relaxing time outdoors.

 8. Stroll around the Gerald D. Hines Waterwall Park on hot summer days.